Jan D. Weir

-He is a recognized expert in commercial litigation.
-He wrote the commercial litigation column for Canadian Lawyers Weekly for 10 years and frequently contributes articles to the Advocate’s Brief, the publication of the Advocates Society of Ontario.
-As well he has co-authored the Critical Concepts of Canadian Business Law, a text that is widely used in business schools across Canada.
+He is a recognized expert in commercial litigation, contributing columns to Canadian Lawyers Weekly for over 10 years.
+He also frequently contributed articles on technology issues to the Advocate’s Brief, the publication of the Advocates Society of Ontario, and has authored the textbook Critical Concepts of Canadian Business Law which is widely used in business schools across Canada.

 Jan is a former Chair of the Technology Task Force of the Advocates Society and is a former instructor in civil litigation in the Bar Admission course run by the Law Society of Upper Canada.
 A frequent guest lecturer, he has spoken at a variety of business and law schools and currently teaches Business Law at the University of Toronto.

 He regularly publishes articles on his blog at Medium.